balena-io/balena-cli-masterclass/README.md

 ```

 As mentioned, there are instances where the ability to use balenaCloud is not
-possible (for example an airgapped network), or is not desirable.
+possible (for example an air-gapped network), or is not desirable.
 In these
 situations, `balena build` can be notified of the device type and architecture
 to build on the command line.
 To get the architecture of each supported device,
 execute this command: